shaack/cookie-consent-js/README.md

 So the user can anytime reconfigure, if he wants tracking or not.

-### 6. Enable or disable tracking depending on configuration
+### 6. Enable or disable tracking depending on the users configuration

-Client side JavaScript: Surround your tracking code with
+**Client side JavaScript**: Surround your tracking code with

 ```js
 if (cookieConsent.trackingAllowed()) {